-- Scrappiness toward strange dogs.
-Dachshunds can be overly feisty toward strange dogs, and because of their size, this can be dangerous and must be stopped early.
-Fortunately, Dachshunds are usually very good with other pets in their own family – especially other Dachshunds!
-Read more about a dog's attitude toward other dogs
+- Potential scrappiness toward strange dogs.
+Dachshunds are usually very good with other pets in their own family – especially with other Dachshunds!
+But they can be overly feisty toward strange dogs, and because of their size, this can be dangerous and must be stopped early.

 - Grooming.
 Longhaired Dachshunds need brushing and combing to prevent mats and tangles, and some minor trimming.
 Wirehaired Dachshunds need regular clipping.

 - Shedding and doggy odor.
-All three Dachshund coats shed, though the wirehaired sheds less than the other two.
-But Dachshunds are not hypoallergenic dogs at all, and many individuals have a noticeable doggy odor.
-If you think your dog is shedding excessively, changing his diet will probably help.
+All three Dachshund coats shed.
+The wirehaired sheds less than the other two, but even wirehaired Dachshunds are not hypoallergenic dogs.
+Smooth Dachshunds can have a slight doggy odor.